ClementNerma/Rave/docs/hybrid.md

                   //         'Jack is attacked by John and loses 70 HP!'
 ```

-When declaring a class, its name must start with an uppercase letter (A to Z), an underscore (_) or a dollar symbol ($) ; starting it with another symbol (e.g. a lowercase letter) will result in an error at build time.
+When declaring a class, its name must start with an uppercase letter (A to Z), followed by either uppercase or lowercase letters and underscores (_) ; starting it with another symbol (e.g. a lowercase letter) will result in an error at build time.
+Also, it can't be made of only several uppercase letters, but one is fine.
+For example, `A` is valid name, but `AA` isn't (as it's a constant's name).
+Also, `A_` is fine, but not `_A`.

 Primitive types (`void`, `string`, `int`...) start with a lowercase letter to recognize them more easily and distinguish them from object types.